mariam-and-cindy/predicting-programming-languages/README.md

 python acquire.py

+A file named 'data2.json' will be stored locally in this repository.
+You can either convert this file to a csv and read that into a dataframe or download the git_data.csv file in this repository and read that into a dataframe.

-Finally, open the Jupyter notebook titled “” and execute the code within.
+Finally, open the Jupyter notebook titled “final_report_nlp” and execute the code within.